ifmo-ctd-2012-networks/labs/GeorgeAgapov/spec/jitterbug.md

 Node list hash is a standard polynomial hash on base of 577.

-message_id, token_id are 4-byte integers. token_id is randomly generated (in *token_restore* procedure)
+token_id is a 4-byte integers, generated randomly (in *token_restore* procedure)

-Data is sent naturally, as byte sequence (prepended with 4-byte size of block being sent).
+Data is sent naturally, as byte sequence (prepended with 4-byte amount of bytes being sent).

 ## Appendix A